section-engineering-education/engineering-education/articles/building-chat-application-with-django-channel/index.md

 You will receive them in the two chat logs `textarea`.

 Now you have a functional basic chat application.
-I commend your efforts.
+This will prepare you ahead of your project and guide you against boring documentation.

 You care to know more, navigate to [Channels](/https://channels.readthedocs.io/en/stable/tutorial/part_1.html/).
 ---